Configure GCP Cloud

 Connection to Multiple Cloud Resources

-If your organization has multiple AWS Console resources, and you are connected to both at once, you may specify a --name value in commands in order to specify which you intend to execute the command on.
-For example, sdm aws --name <YOUR_RESOURCE_NAME> cli.
-The flag must come before the cli portion of the command in order to preserve the ability to use the command as normal with a single AWS Console resource connected.
+If your organization has multiple GCP cloud resources, and you are connected to more than one at once, you may specify a --name value in commands in order to specify which you intend to execute the command on.
+For example, sdm gcp --name <RESOURCE_NAME> cli.
+The flag must come before the cli portion of the command in order to preserve the ability to use the command as normal with a single GCP cloud resource connected.